momustafam/Case-Study-Projects/Data-Science/Automatidata/README.md

 ### Approach
 1. Review the data dictionary
-2. Identify the variables
+2. Download the data and build a dataframe
-3. Examine the data structure
+3. Identify the variables
-4. Understand the context
+4. Assess quality of the data using standard data quality dimensions
-5. Assess quality of the data using standard data quality dimensions
+     - Accuracy: Correct Values (completeted from data engineers of New York City TLC)
-     - Accuracy (completeted from data engineers of New York City TLC)
+     - Uniqueness: Recorded that are Duplicated
-     - Completeness
+     - Consistency: Values Free from Contradiction
-     - Consistency
+     - Currency: Values up to Date
-     - Currency
+     - Relavency: Data Items with Value Meta-data
-     - Relavency
+     - Validity: Data Containing Allowable Values
-     - Validity
+     - Completeness: Null values
-     - Uniqueness
+5. Select the two most important variables for training our model (requested from my team)
-6. Share an executive summary with my team
+5. Share an executive summary with my team